18 May Yes, You Should Eat More Chocolate

 Written By, Christine Chanel

-Chocolate has been there through our times of celebration and our times of sadness, our birthday parties to our anniversary dinners, our childhood to our old age.
+Chocolate gets us through our times of celebration and our times of sadness.
+It is a staple at our birthday parties to our anniversary dinners.
+It’s part of lasting memories in our childhood to our old age.
 Our unhealthy choices to our…healthy ones?
+Yes, you should DEFINITELY eat more chocolate.
 That’s right.
 Chocolate is a great health resource!
 (Within reason, of course)

 Chocolate research continues to reveal health benefits all the time—and the experts have a lot to say about the sweet treat.
 Who could’ve imagined that such an indulgent snack could be healthy for us?
 From brain health to silky skin—chocolate is beneficial magic that we still have a lot to learn from.
 Here are a few great reasons why you should add a little chocolatey sweetness to your everyday moments.
 Hey, it’s for your health!

 Dark chocolate made up of at least 70% natural cocoa has multiple beauty benefits. (best news ever, right?)
 Dark chocolate is made up of a gold mine of antioxidants, vitamins, and minerals that will leave your skin glowing if consumed in moderation.
-Cocoa is a natural source of manganese which is known to help nutrient absorption also while being rich in vitamins A, B1, C, D, and E with a side of calcium, chocolate is a source of nourishment that can replace lost moisture in the skin.
-Flavonoids found in dark chocolate have been shown to protect women’s skin from the sun’s damaging UV rays, according to german scientists.
+Cocoa is a natural source of manganese, which is known to help nutrient absorption.
+It is also rich in vitamins A, B1, C, D, and E with a side of calcium.
+Chocolate is a source of nourishment that can replace lost moisture in the skin.
+Flavonoids found in dark chocolate have been shown to protect women’s skin from the sun’s damaging UV rays, according to German scientists.
 So, SPF and a chocolate bar to go, please!

 Cacao contains an amino acid called Tryptophan—Your body uses tryptophan to turn it into a B vitamin called Niacin.
 Niacin plays a role in creating serotonin—a neurotransmitter that we’re all familiar with.
 If your body is lacking the correct amounts of serotonin, this could make sleep difficult as your melatonin levels will be below average.
 This explains why we feel happier or calmer after eating chocolate.
 Eating a small amount of chocolate before bed can quick start your brain into a more relaxed state and help you get some much deserved zzz’s.